-The Tour de France will be from Saturday July 1st to Sunday July 23rd this year, as the race enters its 104th edition.
-The race will consist of 21 stages, covering 3,521km in total.
+Le Tour de France will be from Saturday, July 6th to Sunday, July 29th.
+The race will consist of 21 stages, covering 3,460km in total.

 - 5 hilly stages

 - 7 mountain stages and 5 mountain-top finishes (including Tignes and Val Thorens)

 Stage 18 will see the first decisive Alpine stage, with a savage looking 207km that finishes in the town of Valloire, which sits between the top of the Col du Télégraph and the foot of the Col du Galibier.

 Riders will have to climb from Embrun to the top of the Col de Vars (2,109m) and the Col d’Izoard (2,360m) before dropping down to the town of Briançon.
 They will then climb to the summit of the Galibier (2,642m) via the passage of the Col du Lautaret, before a final descent to the finish in Valloire.

 A short 123km stage follows on stage 19, with a tough uphill test that takes in three categorised climbs before a summit finish to Tignes (2,089m).
 The riders will first have to climb over the Alps’ highest paved road, the Col de l’Iseran (2,770m) before the final climb.